Ricotta Spinach Pizza Recipe

 - Breakfast Egg Pizza with Prosciutto

 - Puff Pastry Pizza with Fresh Tomatoes & Burrata

-Not in the mood for spinach pizza ?
-Leave it out and add a few anchovies on top instead, and you just got yourself a Pizza Bianca alla Romana.
+Not in the mood for spinach ?
+Just replace it with some cooked Italian sausage, or with a few anchovies for a Pizza Bianca alla Romana.